 There are some people in your life who you really want to get along.
 While a lot of emphasis is placed on your partner getting along with your family—and you getting along with your partner’s family—there’s another very important dynamic that’s often overlooked: your partner and your best friend.
-Often, they are the two most important people in your life, so of course you want them to like each other—you probably want them to get along like a house on fire.
-But it doesn't always work that way.
+Often, these are the two most important people in your life, so it's only natural that you want them to like each other, but the unfortunate truth is that it doesn't always work out that way.

 Make Sure That There’s Not a Control Issue

-The truth is, all of the people whom you love and adore aren’t necessarily going to love and adore each other—and that’s OK.
-You need them to be respectful, to be open-minded, but you don’t need your partner and best friend to become BFFs—if they’re just a little lukewarm on each other, that can work out just fine.
-But pay attention to your partner’s response to your friend and try to work out if it’s actually an issue of just disliking them.
+The truth is that all of the people whom you love and adore aren’t necessarily going to love and adore each other—and that’s okay.
+You need them to be respectful and open-minded, but you don’t need your partner and best friend to become best friends—if they’re just a little lukewarm on each other, that can work out just fine.
+Pay attention to your partner’s response to your friend and try to work out if it’s actually an issue of just disliking them.
 If your partner feels threatened by your best friend, it may be that he or she has bigger issues—and is too possessive of you.
 If you get a sense that this is the case, then there's a more foundational relationship problem.

-How can you tell?
-Well, if your partner isn’t enamored of your best friend, they’ll probably seem apathetic or, at worst, a little annoyed or frustrated by them.
+How can you tell when this is the case?
+If your partner isn’t enamored of your best friend, they’ll probably seem apathetic or, at worst, a little annoyed or frustrated by them.
 If they have a stronger reaction—if they get angry at you for spending time with them, if they are actively rude to them—then that’s really telling.
 If that's the case, it says a lot about your partner—and you may need to have a bigger conversation about your relationship, independence, and respect.

 On that note, sometimes it may be worth talking to your best friend about the issue too—even if you don’t think they’ve done something wrong.
 I have totally been the standoffish best friend—and having my friend explain that their partner is a bit shy or awkward has snapped me out of it.
 If your partner finds it difficult to open up to people generally, then talking to your best friend and asking them to go the extra mile can make a difference.